-(b) any recording of a witness's evidence that has been made in accordance with Schedule 3 clause 6 of that Act and that has been disclosed under section 42 or 95 of that Act, page 47 As at 30 May 2005 Version 00-b0-03 Extract from www.slp.wa.gov.au, see that website for further information
+(b) any recording of a witness's evidence that has been made in accordance with Schedule 3 clause 6 of that Act and that has been disclosed under section 42 or 95 of that Act,

-- If a party to an application has been convicted after trial, the (2) transcript of the oral evidence, and any other evidence, admitted at the trial is admissible at the hearing of the application. - With the leave of the Court, the evidence referred to in (3) subrule (2) may be supplemented by oral evidence at the hearing or by an affidavit admitted in evidence at the hearing.
+- (2) If a party to an application has been convicted after trial, the transcript of the oral evidence, and any other evidence, admitted at the trial is admissible at the hearing of the application. - (3) With the leave of the Court, the evidence referred to in subrule (2) may be supplemented by oral evidence at the hearing or by an affidavit admitted in evidence at the hearing.